 OUR MOVE TO CO-EDUCATION

-Our move to co-education makes Farlington the only co-educational independent school for ages 4 to 18 in the Horsham area.
+Our current boys are thriving, and our move to co-education makes Farlington the only co-educational independent school for ages 4 to 18 in the Horsham area.

-How do your existing students feel about the move to co-education?
+How did your existing students feel about the move to co-education?

-The overwhelming feeling is one of excitement about the future and optimism about the positive changes co-education will bring.
+The overwhelming feeling was one of excitement about the future, and optimism about the positive changes co-education will bring.

-The total number of school places available will not change.
+The total number of places available at Farlington has not changed.
 One of the key benefits of Farlington is that, as a smaller school, every child is personally known and valued for the contribution they make to our community.
 We believe this adds huge value to the very special educational experience here.

 What do you expect the girl/boy ratio to be over the next few years?